mkorelov/MySimpleCalculator/README.md

 2. Improve UI
 3. Add error messages (Footer)

-Bugs to fix:
+Current Bugs:

+Potential Updates:
+- clear just resets everything, doesn't have dual functions where you can retype one number
+- clear button should initially display AC, after a number is entered it switches to C if clicked then it returns to AC
+- clicking clear button when it display C means clear the current number, but if an operation is hit before you need to then hit AC after as well to all clear

+- after an operation is clicked, 0 is displayed, instead it shouldn't change display until a number is entered
-- decimal/negative after operation is clicked and after equals is clicked
+- highlight which operation is selected until clear button is pressed or equals is pressed
 - percent automatically performs function unlike other operations that require equals to be pressed

-Current Iteration:
-- clear just resets everything, doesn't have dual functions where you can retype one number
-- must click equals for all operations
+- must click equals for all operations but on other calculators you can click another operation to calculate the result
-- highlight which operation is selected until ac button pressed or another number and operation (equals) is pressed after
-- technically can resize font if exceed num of chars allowed, but in later iteration
+- resize font if exceed num of chars allowed on display

 ## Features: